jwoolston/Java-Libusb-Wrapper/README.md

 After setting up the NDK, you will need to reference it in your version of `local.properties` by declaring `ndk.dir`.

 Following this, the project should build successfully.

+## Open Source Credits
+Testing of a number of features in the `library` module is done against the USB MSC class primarily because they are _relatively_ simple and provide a large data source/sink with reasonable speed capabilities.
+To save the effort of developing the boiler plate code needed to issue the SCSI commands to these devices, a module (`msc_test_core`) is included which contains a modified copy of of [libaums](https://github.com/magnusja/libaums) by GitHub user [magnusja](https://github.com/magnusja).
+This library was not used as is primarily because it utilizes the Android USB APIs internally and for testing we want to use the APIs provided by this library.
+The change in package name is exclusively because I do not wish to in any way conflict with his namespace, either intentionally or accidentally.